02 Nov The market of plant-based proteins in Asia Pacific

 The growth of plant-based diets is influenced by multiple factors

-According to a 2018 study from Global Data, the meat alternative market value represents 927 million dollars and 59 million dollars in Australasia, with a 4,2% and 2,4% estimated CAGR between 2018 & 20235.
+According to a study from Euromonitor, the market value for meat and seafood substitute in Australasia in 2022 was USD 140.7 million, with a projected CAGR of 11.3% based on market value from 2023 to 20275.
 The growth of plant-based diets is influenced by multiple factors such as:

-- Ethics & Environment: Post covid-19 surveys shows 49% of South Koreans agree that plant-based foods are better for the environment than meat and dairy products.
-A Mintel survey based on the frequency of food behaviors with 1000 respondents revealed that 33% of Indians limit their meat intake all the time8.
+- Ethics & Environment: Post covid-19 surveys show that 49% of Koreans agree that plant-based foods are better for the environment than meat and dairy products.
+A Mintel survey based on the frequency of food behaviors with 1000 respondents revealed that 33% of Indians limit their meat intake all the time7.
+And overall, 24% of Asia Pacific consumers are limiting their meat consumption for environmental convictions.⁸

 Developing products to address these topics is causing the plant protein space to grow.
 Biospringer has the technical capability to bring solutions to the market.
 Our team in Asia Pacific, based in Singapore, has been developing a dedicated yeast extract portfolio with new applications such as plant-based chicken nuggets and vegan mayonnaise, in order to meet consumers expectations.